IgniteUI/indigo-design-docfx/en/components/divider.md

 ## Styling

-The Divider can be styled by changing the color of the type.
+The Divider can be styled by changing the color of the line.

 <img class="responsive-img" src="../images/divider_styling.png" srcset="../images/divider_styling@2x.png 2x" />